poojitha66/SHOPIFY-ecommerce/README.md

 4. Visit `http://localhost:5173` to explore the storefront.
 Login/register to unlock protected flows, add items to your cart, and complete the checkout journey.

 ## Extending the Demo
-- **Inventory seeding**: Add seed scripts or use MongoDB Atlas UI to populate products for richer catalog views.
+- **Inventory seeding**: Extend `db/seeds.rb` or write custom rake tasks to populate products for richer catalog views.
 - **Order lifecycle**: Implement Stripe webhook handlers to update order statuses post-payment.
 - **Analytics**: Integrate tools like Segment or Google Analytics for behavior insights.
 - **Deployment**: Containerize services or deploy to providers (e.g., Vercel + Render) for production-like testing.